How to stay in the UK after graduation: Visas overview and career advice

 Temporary Work Visa - 10-24 months

 If you do not qualify for the Graduate Visa or a Skilled Worker permit after studying, you may be able to apply for a Temporary Work Visa (formerly Tier 5 GAE).
-You will still need to provide a letter from an employer confirming that you have a job offer, but they do not have to be authorised to sponsor international workers.
+You will still need to provide a letter from an employer confirming that you have a job offer.

 When you are in the UK, as well as completing the job described in your sponsorship letter, you can work for up to 20 hours a week in the same sector as your main job, or in a role on the occupation shortage list.

-If your dream is to start your own business and you would like to do it in the UK after studying, then the Start-Up Visa is an excellent route because it allows you to pursue gainful employment as long as you are growing your business.
+If your dream is to start your own innovative business and you would like to do it in the UK after studying, then the Innovator Founder Visa is an excellent route because it allows you to pursue gainful employment as long as you are growing your business.

 To qualify for the visa, your innovative business idea must be endorsed by a UK higher education institution or an approved business organisation as new, innovative, and viable.
 This is often much easier for recent graduates to do than other international applicants.

-You can apply for the visa online, which is granted for two years and is non-renewable.
-If your business is successful, you may be able to switch to an Innovator Visa.
-This is granted for three years, at which point you may be eligible to apply for indefinite leave to remain.
+You can apply for the visa online, which is granted for three years and is non-renewable.
 You can bring your spouse and dependent children with you, but the application fee and health surcharge must be paid per person.

-Application Type Start-Up Visa (2 years) Innovator Visa (3 years)
+Application Type Innovator Founder (3 years) Global Talent Visa (3 years)

 Mobility schemes and other visas for young people - up to 2 Years